AliAghamirbabaei/iOSPushNotification/README.md

 # iOSPushNotification
 Send notification for iOS with Firebase in Python

-Use this code for send push notification to specific or group iOS device(s).
+Use this code to send push notification to specific or group iOS device(s).

 ## Installation